Satzil/horses_vs_humans/README.md

 ![enter image description here](https://github.com/Satzil/horses_vs_humans/blob/main/images/inceptionv3_summary.png?raw=true)

-It can be observed that there are non-trainable parameters because the inception_v3 model has already been trained over a large dataset and those trained parameters from convolution layers are taken as reference and the custom model is made.
+It is observed that there are non-trainable parameters because the inception_v3 model has already been trained over a large dataset and those trained parameters from convolution layers are taken as reference and the custom model is made.
 The trainable parameters are those from dense layers which are newly added.

 ## Analysis of Inception_v3 model